Cylus was founded to help mainline and urban railway companies avoid safety incidents and service disruptions caused by cyber-attacks.

 Amir Levintal is the CEO and co-founder of Cylus.
 Prior to co-founding Cylus, Amir served as the Director of the Cyber R&D Division of the Israel Defense Force’s Elite Technological Unit.
 With over twenty years of experience in cyber defense management and deployment, Amir has led highly skilled teams in the development and deployment of complex cybersecurity, software, and hardware projects.
 Amir received his master’s degree in Electrical Engineering from Tel-Aviv University.
 He has held pivotal roles in teams awarded the coveted Israel Defense Prize for exceptional technological breakthroughs, and proudly received high military honors for extraordinary achievement and exceptional contributions to national security.

-Miki Shifman is the VP R&D and co-founder of Cylus.
+Miki Shifman is the CTO and co-founder of Cylus.
 Miki is a veteran leader in the development of complex cyber security projects, with over ten years of experience in software engineering, research, and management.
 Prior to co-founding Cylus, Miki served as a cyber researcher and an R&D leader in the Cyber R&D Division of the Israel Defense Force’s Elite Technological Unit.
 He led teams awarded the Israel Defense Prize for exceptional technological breakthroughs and received high military honors for extraordinary achievement and exceptional contributions to national security.

 Serge Van Themsche